 3. Pricing Changes.
 The pricing, terms, and conditions set forth in this document are based upon current natural gas, power and equipment pricing.
-Changes in natural gas prices (NYMEX + Index + Basis) at East TETCO, the Rusk County Energy Cooperative power tariff, and/or compression equipment capital costs may result in changes to any and all of the pricing, terms, and conditions presented in this document.
+Changes in natural gas prices (NYMEX + Index + Basis) at East TETCO, the Rusk County Electric Cooperative, Inc. power tariff, and/or compression equipment capital costs may result in changes to any and all of the pricing, terms, and conditions presented in this document.

-4. Payment Structure.
-The services provided by ECS would result in a multi-part compensation structure, a fixed cash payment, called the “Annual Charge”, a variable $/Horsepower – Hour charge and/or an optional fixed natural gas payment called the “Service Charge”.
-The “Service Charge” is structured to have the appearance of a gas-fired driver’s fuel consumption at optimal efficiencies.
-The “Annual Charge” is structured to cover all maintenance costs, fixed and variable power costs, taxes and other components of the bundled service not covered by the natural gas payment or “Service Charge”.
-The variable $/Horsepower – Hour charge is required for all usage or it may be structured to cover all usage above the minimum monthly load factor of 95%.

-5. Capital Expenditures.
-These terms are based on the installation and maintenance of 6,000 electrically driven brake horsepower utilizing reciprocating compressor packages.
-ECS has provided for replacement of the existing gas engine horsepower with two electric motor and compressor skids installed at the referenced location.
+4. Capital Expenditures.
+These terms are based on the installation and maintenance of two (2) 3,000 electrically driven brake horsepower utilizing reciprocating compressor packages.

-Under these terms, ECS would provide fixed system firm electrical generation, plus the regulated transmission charges as well as capital funding for the equipment and installation on the OGS property located adjacent to the existing Hinkle facility.
-The capital funding incorporates fixed turnkey expenses for the equipment and installation of the compressor/motor skids, the motor control building and the new suction and discharge headers.
-Also included is the estimated cost for the electrical transmission line lateral terminating at the new substation adjacent to this proposed compressor station site.
-Rights-of-way and surface easements for the power line have not been purchased and may influence the final price.
-Therefore any expenses above the estimated amount would be the responsibility of OGS.
-Similarly any reduction in the actual cost would be reimbursed.
-ECS has completed the design, equipment selection and commercial arrangements to facilitate the execution of this transaction.
+Under the terms of this proposal, ECS would provide fixed price system firm electrical generation, plus the regulated transmission charges as well as capital financing for the equipment and installation on the Oakhill property located adjacent to the existing Hinkle facility.
+The capital financing incorporates fixed turnkey expenses for the equipment and installation of the compressor/motor skids, the motor control building and the new suction and discharge headers; also included is the 1.66-mile electrical transmission line lateral terminating at the new substation adjacent to this proposed compressor station site.
+Rights-of-way and surface easements for the power line have not been purchased and may influence the final price, therefore, any expenses above the estimated total capital cost of $3.3 Million would be the responsibility of Oakhill.

-6. In-Service Dates.
-The estimated in-service date for the 6,000 electrically driven compressor and the substation is December 31, 2002.
-The estimated in-service date for the _-mile transmission line is December 31, 2002; in the event that Rusk County nergy Cooperative is unable to meet the June 1, 2002 in-service date, the existing 25 kv transmission line at the Prairie Dog Station would suffice for the operation of the first 3,500 horsepower electric compressor.
+5. In-Service Dates.
+The estimated in-service date for the two (2) 3,000 electrically driven compressors and the substation is December 31, 2002.
+The estimated in-service date for the 1.66-mile transmission line is also December 31, 2002.

-To mitigate the in-service date risk, ECS is proposing that the actual delivery of monthly natural gas volumes to ECS at CIG-Glenrock and inception of the “Annual Charge” payments begin on October 1, 2002.
-Crestone will have the option to start the proposed transaction, including all associated charges on a cash basis (to be based on market pricing at time of deal close), as early as June 1, 2002, assuming all equipment is ready for service.
-Any electric power charges incurred at the Prairie Dog Facility for testing purposes of the compressor would be a direct pass through to Crestone.

-7. Contract Term.
-The term of the proposed transaction to purchase shaft horsepower from ECS is 10-years, beginning October 1, 2002 and ending September 30, 2012.
+6. Contract Term.
+The term of the proposed transaction to purchase shaft horsepower from ECS is 5-years, beginning December 31, 2002 and ending November 30, 2007.